aleslab/psychtoolboxProjects/psychMaster/README.md

 Version History
 0.31.0
 Switched to semantic version numbering
+Added ability to randomize arbitrary fields in the condition structure Added new way to specify 2afc experiment allowing the change of randomized fields Fixed crackle from audio feedback.
+Made it possible to play audio feedback at the same time as displaying written feedback

 0.3:
 Added code to save git commit SHA when code is exported from git.